JoaoMLeal/FansAlsoConnect/README.md

 ## Dependencies

-This project is built on Python/Django.
+It is built on Python/Django.
 It uses Tekore to interface with Spotify and Networkx + Bokeh to build the graphs.

 ## Future Ideas